xjensen/skills/jdev/README.md

 - 80% of new visitors complete account creation without support contact. *** Let's make this 90% ***
 ```

+> Do not directly edit the content of these files!
+Just leave comments.
+Let the agent do the editing.

 ### 3. Resolve the comments